 Slacum was suspected, immediately, of being an agent of the United States, a spy, by John McLoughlin at Fort Vancouver.
 The U.S. and Great Britain held joint occupancy claims to the Oregon Territory, and Slacum was seen as a agent working to increase the American claims.
 During his time in Oregon, Slacum built a mill (which never operated) at Willamette Falls, rallied the American settlers in French Prairie towards American dominance, and sought to subvert the trade dominance of the British through the Hudson’s Bay Company’s control of trade and supplies in the region by helping the American settlers invest in cattle from California.
 Slacum’s actions to help and rally Americans, and subsequent report, a memorial to Congress in 1837, would have some part to play in the negotiations with Great Britain over the boundary and occupancy issues in the Oregon Treaty (1846).
 Slacum dies in 1839, and his estate is not fully reimbursed for his expenses until well after his death.
 The delay in payment is because he hires his ship the Loriot at a cost of $700 a month, which was not part of the original federal agreement for reimbursement of his expenses.

 Slacum arrives at Pt.
-Disappointment on December 22nd, 1835, and is immediately approached to come visit Dr. McLoughlin at Fort Vancouver (2 invitations, one by no less than David Douglas).
-It is noticed that he arrives with no trading supplies or cargo so the British are immediately suspicious of his arrival on the brig Loriot, he charters in Hawaii.
+Disappointment on December 22nd, 1835, and is immediately approached to come visit Dr. McLoughlin at Fort Vancouver (2 invitations, one by no less than James Douglas).
+It is noticed that he arrives with no trading supplies or cargo so the British are immediately suspicious of his arrival on the brig Loriot, a ship he chartered (purchased) in Hawaii.

 The tribes would have been keen to identify with the British when they won superiority from the Americans in 1813.
 Then since Fort George (Astoria) did not fit the Hudson’s Bay Company’s designs for their fur trade forts, they moved inland to the Fort Vancouver site in 1824, opposite the Willamette River.
 The location has many benefits, the river is deep and wide enough to take ocean vessels, and the soils are good for growing crops and raising animals.
-Agriculture is difficult in the coastal zone and HBC knew they needed to feed hundreds of employees.
-The Astorians of the Pacific Fur Traders struggled for two years to feed themselves at Astoria, and resorted to supplementing their food with meat hunted from Wallace House on the Willamette Plains.
+Agriculture is difficult in the coastal zone and HBC knew they needed to feed hundreds of employees and for export.
+The Astorians of the Pacific Fur Traders struggled for two years to feed themselves at Astoria, and resorted to supplementing their food supplies of venison and elk hunted from Wallace House on the Willamette Plains.

 On Wappato Island (Sauvie) HBC established a Dairy, and around the fort some 3,000 acres are plowed into agriculture.
 In addition was built a sawmill, gristmill, and other shops and housing for hundreds of fur trappers, laborers, mill workers, slaves, and their wives.
 Many of their wives were from local tribes, and there was established a small village outside of the fort, Kanaka village for the Native workers, and Hawaiians who were hired on from Hawaii.
-The HBC regular employees were keen to not allow the local tribes to enter the fort in such number that they may be overcome and raided by the local tribes.
-This had been a tactic in the past from local tribes.
-The fort is sited close to the Willamette Valley with its rich fur bearing animal resources and hunting.
+The HBC regular employees were keen to not allow the local tribes to enter the fort in such numbers that they may be overcome and raided by the local tribes.
+This had been a tactic in the past from the local tribes.
+The fort is sited close to the Willamette Valley with its rich fur bearing animal resources, trade and travel benefits, and hunting and fishing.

 Of the slaves, it appears that the white men (British and Metis- half French-half Indian) contractors, staff, laborers, mill workers, fur traders, etc., each had a local native woman and several native slaves to do their bidding.
 The slaves were bought from local tribes and are owned (or managed) by the women, who are also bought.
 (This may have been a form of bride purchase, which Metis men would know something about and appear to have participated in.
-This raises questions about how much the native culture surrounding the fort influenced changes in the culture of British, especially since many of the men were Christian or Catholic and I doubt bride purchase would be allowed in such religions.)
+This raises questions about how much the native culture surrounding the fort influenced changes in the culture of British, especially since many of the men were Christian or Catholic and I doubt bride purchase would be allowed in such religions.
+But then chattel African slavery was done by Christian white men all the time.)
 Slacum does not address why the women “own” the slaves, but it may be that they would be most likely able to communicate with the slaves in Chinook Wawa or other Native languages, and be respected by them.
 The slaves supplemented the family’s food with hunting, fishing, and gathering.

 Slacum then spends some time with Jason Lee at the Willamette Mission.
 Lee’s mission school has some 23 Indian and part-Indian children.
 Lee makes the children pay their room and board through labor.
 The children learn lessons in American culture, and the older children must labor on the mission farm, plowing, reaping, and all of the farm work.
 The girls likely work in the mission helping to clean, cook, and tend to daily farm needs.
 Slacum’s meeting with Lee is conspiratorial, as Lee is well known to have similar patriotic feelings about the Oregon Territory, and in fact his later missions to the east, to have a series of talks to attract white settlement in Oregon, were for the purpose of increasing American settlement in Oregon.
 The strategy here was the assumption that the flood of American settlers, which the British could not match, would drown out the British claims in favor of American sole occupation.
-In fact, Lee’s message in the east reached a number of key individuals who became pioneers to Oregon, including the Applegate Family.
+In fact, Lee’s message in the east, during is campaign to fundraise and attract more immigrants to the Willamette Valley, reached a number of key individuals who became pioneers to Oregon, including the Applegate and Waldo families.

 One of major actions Slacum undertakes is to help the American pioneers with some trade and resource difficulties.
 Slacum meets with Jason Lee in 1836, where Lee outlines that they need relief in the supplies and cattle.
 At his meeting he comes to understand that the American settlers are in need of cattle, that HBC will not sell them any cattle and that the prices HBC charges for resources are exorbitant because of their trade monopoly.
 This sets off the beginnings of the Willamette Cattle Company.